Fresh batch of 528 pilgrims leaves for Amarnath

-Jammu: A fresh batch of 528 pilgrims left today for the cave shrine of Amarnath in south Kashmir Himalayas, officials said.
+JAMMU: A fresh batch of 528 pilgrims left on Saturday for the Cave Shrine of Amarnath in south Kashmir Himalayas, officials said.

 Your email address will not be published.
 Required fields are marked *